An estimated 89,600 people across Lancashire have an eating disorder and this figure is growing by 7% each year.

 To provide the right support, Lancashire Care NHS Foundation Trust provides an eating disorder service, run from clinics across the region.
 The team includes specialist nurses, psychologists, dietitians, and therapists, offering a wide range of care.

 The team hadn’t consistently used digital solutions as part of therapy but saw that patients were increasingly on digital media.
 When the Trust provided its staff with access to the ORCHA platform, the eating disorder team immediately saw the potential and now prescribes health apps to supplement and enhance its therapy.

 Dr. Hannah Wilson, Clinical Psychologist, explains:

 “The ORCHA platform includes in-depth evaluations of health apps, enabling the team to find safe and effective apps to help a patient and the tools to prescribe them.
 Before ORCHA I would have to spend at least a week using an app myself, to be clear on what I am asking of a client, and whilst I still now take a look, I don’t need to take as long and feel reassured it has been reviewed against the criteria that matter.
 I can’t try the thousands of apps out there and so it’s good to know that work has been done for me.

 Also when a client shows me an app they have found, I check its ORCHA review and so can advise if they should continue to use it or if there is a more effective app for their need.”

-One app the team have found particularly useful is Recovery Record.
-With meal logs, meal plans, coping skills, secure messages, data & charts, it provides valuable support to the patient, whilst building useful behaviour information to review during appointments.
+One app the team has found particularly useful is Recovery Record.
+With meal logs, meal plans, coping skills, secure messages, data & charts, it provides valuable support to the patient, whilst building useful behavior information to review during appointments.

 Our clients of all ages use apps every day.
 If we can become part of that world, we can become more effective and sustainable.
 Apps also provide a great tool for patients to use long after they have been discharged from our service, to help maintain their progress and stay well.”